 Wetland Reserve Easements

-The Wetlands Reserve Program (WRP) is a voluntary program to restore and protect wetlands on private property.
+Wetland Reserve Easements (WRE) are a voluntary opportunity to restore and protect wetlands on private property.
 It is an opportunity for landowners to receive financial incentives to restore wetlands that have been drained for agriculture.

 The program offers landowners three options: permanent easements, 30-year easements, and restoration cost-share agreements of a minimum 10- year duration.
 Wisconsin has many WRP restoration projects.